-- use a command line parameter to retrieve the file name of a data file; - from this file name derive an output file name with a different extension; - open these two files: - initialize the "character handler"; - initialize the "scanner": - start the "parser" by calling the routine that is to parse the goal symbol; - close the output file and report that the system parsed correctly.
+- use a command line parameter to retrieve the file name of a data file; - from this file name derive an output file name with a different extension; - open these two files; - initialize the "character handler"; - initialize the "scanner"; - start the "parser" by calling the routine that is to parse the goal symbol; - close the output file and report that the system parsed correctly.

 In this practical you are to develop such a scanner and parser, which you should try in easy stages.
-So for Task 2, study the grammar above and the skeleton program from the kit (RegExp.java) as shown below.
+So for Task 2, study the grammar above and the skeleton program from the kit (skeleton.java) as shown below.
 In particular, note how the character handler section has been programmed.

 '''

 // Do learn to insert your names and a brief description of what the program is supposed to do!

-// This is a skeleton program for developing a parser for regular expressions
+// This is a skeleton program for developing a parser for radio broadcasts

 // P.D.
-Terry, Rhodes University, 2008
+Terry, Rhodes University, 2009

 import java.util.;

-import Library.;
+import library.;

 class Token {

 public int kind;

 public String val;

+public Token(int kind, String val) {

+this.kind = kind;

+this.val = val;

+}

+} // Token

 '''